-- Unlock a DDR2 DIMM socket by pressing the retaining clips outward. - Align a DIMM on the socket such that the notch on the DIMM matches the break on the socket.
+- Press the retaining clips outward to unlock a DDR2 DIMM socket. - Align a DIMM on the socket such that the notch on the DIMM matches the break on the socket.

 A DDR2 DIMM is keyed with a notch so that it fits in only one direction.
 DO NOT force a DIMM into a socket to avoid damaging the DIMM.